dreamonkey/vue-auth0/README.md

 ### `getTokenSilentlyVerbose`

 Original `getTokenSilently` method with `detailedResponse` forced to `true`.
-Splitting the method was required to support proper types, as wrapping a function and trying to infer its return type won't work if the original function has an overloaded signature.
+Splitting the original method was required to support proper types, as wrapping a function and trying to infer its return type won't work if the original function has an overloaded signature.

 ### `initializationCompleted`

 Returns a Promise resolving when initialization completes.
-Use this when you need to be sure initialization completed and cannot use `onInitializationCompleted` hook.
+Use this when you need to be sure initialization is completed and you cannot use `onInitializationCompleted` hook.

 ```ts
 const { initializationCompleted } = useAuth0();